captaincurry94/powerpoint_translation_prototype/README.md

-# powerpoint_translation_prototype
-Translate text elements in powerpoint files using the google translation api.
-This is just a rudimentary prototype to explore the possibilities of the pypptx and google translate packages.
-It pulls all text elements from your powerpoint into an excel file, automatically translates it using the google api and then pushes the translations back into the original powerpoint template.
-In the future, I want to improve the code so that you can add manual translations to the excel file and then have the text pushed into the powerpoint template.
+# Prototype to translate PowerPoint files using Google Translate API
+Author: Leonard Boes

+## Goal:
+For my last employer, we wanted to be able to translate PowerPoint files in an automated manner but also be able to manually edit the translated transcripts.
+This script creates an Excel file from all text elements in a PowerPoint file and then translates the Excel file using the Google Translate API.
+The translation is than fed back into the original PowerPoint template, replacing the old text.

+## Important:
+When using this code, you will have to create your own file for "GOOGLE_API_KEY.json".
+For obvious reasons, I will not share my private key to the Google API on Github.

+## Future Work:
+- Create user interface and upload functionality with Flask
+- seperate the steps of creating excel file with original text, translation and pushing translation into original powerpoint template